t-h2o/ansible-my-conf/README.md

    ssh-copy-id devops@host
    ```

-5. Remove sudo password for `devops`
+5. To remove sudo's password for `devops`
    in `/etc/sudoers` run this command

    ```sh